Communicative Disorders (B.S.)

 Studying communicative disorders involves

-- Language learning for children with autism spectrum disorder.
+- Language and motor learning for children with autism spectrum disorder and developmental language delay.

 Hands-on Learning OpportunitiesWe offer plenty of opportunities for you to get involved outside of the classroom.
 There are organized volunteer programs, internships